Many buildings in the UK that were constructed in the past have used asbestos due to its desirable properties.

 - Resilient and durable

-For insulation purposes, asbestos is especially great and insulating heat and absorbing sound, alongside being fire resistant.
+Asbestos is incredibly great and insulating heat and absorbing sound for insulation purposes alongside being fire resistant.
 However, only up until relatively recently the effects of asbestos on people’s health were discovered.

 The leading disease caused by asbestos exposure took the lives of over 2,500 people in 2013

-The leading disease, which is caused by asbestos, is Mesothelioma, which is a type of cancer in the lining of the lungs, where 2,538 people died due to Mesothelioma in 2013.
+The leading disease, which is caused by asbestos, is Mesothelioma, a type of cancer in the lining of the lungs, where 2,538 people died due to Mesothelioma in 2013.

-The trend shows that the majority of asbestos-related deaths and diseases can be caused by exposure decades before… and that doesn’t even include the number of people who can be made disabled with respiratory problems.
-This can make it hard for those afflicted to obtain an employer who is liable for compensation, as many past companies may not still be going decades down the line.
+The trend shows that most asbestos-related deaths and diseases can be caused by exposure decades before… and that doesn’t even include the number of people who can be made disabled with respiratory problems.
+This can make it hard for those afflicted to obtain an employer liable for compensation, as many past companies may not still be going decades down the line.

 Laws and Regulations

-The most prominent laws that were introduced in the UK to control this issue was the prohibition of asbestos in 1999, the health and safety at work act 1974 (which plays a part in most issues relating to health and safety.)
+The most prominent laws introduced in the UK to control this issue were the prohibition of asbestos in 1999, the health and safety at work act 1974 (which plays a part in most issues relating to health and safety.)

-The current main UK law aimed specifically at asbestos is the Control of Asbestos Regulations 2012.
+The current primary UK law explicitly aimed at asbestos is the Control of Asbestos Regulations 2012.
 This has updated the previously established asbestos-related laws in the UK to be more in line with the EU Directive of 2009 on asbestos.

 These regulations establish a control limit for asbestos fibres to be considered safe for work, ensure that trained personnel must be working to deal with asbestos, and state that risk assessments must be made, amongst other key points.

-Another main part of this law in an attempt to control this issue is the distinction between licenced and non-licenced work.
-Non-licenced work under this law is considered to be low-risk works, where the contact with asbestos is low.
-However, larger risk works which involve the large-scale disruption of asbestos, or it is unclear whether the exposure limit will be exceeded a licenced contractor will have to be used to carry out the works.
+Another central part of this law to control this issue is the distinction between licensed and non-licensed work.
+Non-licensed work under this law is considered low-risk, where contact with Asbestos is low.
+However, larger risk works involve the large-scale disruption of Asbestos.
+It is unclear whether the exposure limit will be exceeded.
+A licensed contractor will have to be used to carry out the works.

-If a contractor is proposing to carry out the defined licensable work, they will need to notify the HSE two weeks prior to the work commencing, and non-licensable work will still need to refer back to the regulations to make sure carrying out their work legally and sure they have the right training.
+Suppose a contractor is proposing to carry out the defined licensable work.
+In that case, they will need to notify the HSE two weeks before the work commencing, and Non-licensable work will still need to refer back to the regulations to make sure carrying out their work legally and sure they have the right training.

 In conclusion, the established Health and Safety laws all work together in the issue of Asbestos, but the Control of Asbestos Regulations 2012 goes into further detail following recent trends stated in the previous section.

 Another key point of the regulations is establishing who the Duty holders of this legislation are.
-For non-domestic buildings, quoting the Control of Asbestos Regulations 2012, the duty holder is “every person who has, by virtue of a contract or tenancy, an obligation of any extent in relation to the maintenance or repair of non-domestic premises or any means of access or egress to those premises.”
+For non-domestic buildings, quoting the Control of Asbestos Regulations 2012, the duty holder is “every person who has, by a contract or tenancy, an obligation of any extent concerning the maintenance or repair of non-domestic premises or any means of access or egress to those premises.”

-For example, an owner of a department store under this regulation would be the duty holder of the Asbestos Regulations as they have the responsibility of maintaining that store.
-If they wanted to refurbish their non-commercial property, it would be their responsibility to take the correct steps to ensure that asbestos is not present or it is dealt with accordingly, through a licenced contractor.
+For example, an owner of a department store under this regulation would be the duty holder of the Asbestos Regulations as they are responsible for maintaining that store.
+If they wanted to refurbish their non-commercial property, it would be their responsibility to take the correct steps to ensure that Asbestos is not present or dealt with accordingly through a licensed contractor.

-Also, many large organisations, such as schools, will have a company that controls the maintenance of the school building.
+Also, many large organizations, such as schools, will have a company that controls the school building’s maintenance.
 Under their contract, the management company would be the duty holder.
-In domestic properties, such as a flat under leasehold, the duty holder will depend on what the terms of their lease with the landlord is.
-If the person is responsible for the maintenance of their living space, they would be the duty holder, and the landlord in many cases would be the duty holder of the non-domestic spaces of the building.
+In domestic properties, such as a flat under leasehold, the duty holder will depend on the lease terms with the landlord.
+If the person is responsible for maintaining their living space, they would be the duty holder, and the landlord, in many cases, would be the duty holder of the non-domestic spaces of the building.

 Our Kingston Surveyors have witnessed varying potential asbestos content in our home surveys in the London and Surrey area.
-Most commonly for our house surveys have been potential Artex plaster, which looks innocent however can be fairly dangerous when disturbed.
+Most commonly, our house surveys have been potential Artex plaster, which looks innocent but can be somewhat dangerous when disturbed.

-Other common areas that have been discovered in our house survey’s in London are pipe areas, guttering, and in outbuildings.
+Other common areas discovered in our house surveys in London are pipe areas, guttering, and outbuildings.

-Because this problem has been well recognised in the UK, there are a lot of resources available which can inform people of the correct method of dealing with Asbestos.
-One practical method that can be used to control the problem is being well trained in dealing with Asbestos.
+Because this problem has been well recognized in the UK, there are many resources available that can inform people of the correct method of dealing with Asbestos.
+One practical way that can be used to control the problem is being well trained in dealing with Asbestos.